ppy/osu-wiki/news/2025/2025-05-03-osutaiko-world-cup-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/9905079">Nurend</a></p>

-Hello, congratulations on placing 4th in this year’s TWC!
+Hello, congratulations on placing 4th in this year's TWC!
 How do you feel about your team’s performance overall?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/16067522" style="background-image: url('/wiki/shared/avatars/chibamasu.jpg')"></a>